Garcin-Lévêque Vineyards: Poetry & Wine

 “We don’t use chemicals in any of our vineyards,” says Patrice.
 “But I wouldn’t say we’re biodynamic exactly.
 We till mechanically, although the grapes are picked and sorted by hand.
 In Argentina we were certified as an “organic” vineyard at one point.
 But eventually the certification seemed to be more of a government tax than an actual evaluation, so we didn’t reapply for it.”

-Later, over dinner, we toast the 2015 futures and sample a good number of the older vintages as well.
-As the evening draws on, our conversation turns to the business of winemaking and the huge amounts of money required to invest in wines – especially Bordeaux.
+Later over dinner, our conversation turns to the business of winemaking and the huge amounts of money required to invest in wines – especially Bordeaux.

 “Honestly, that part of the business makes me a little sad.”
 Hélène responds.
 “I don’t think of wine only as a means of making money.
 And I always say don’t save the wine for some special occasion that may never happen.
 Wine is for sharing with family and friends as part of a good meal.
 Drink the wine and enjoy it!”